-Many people wonder at the workload an older horse can maintain.
-Can it be ridden the way it always has been, or should you give it a less rigorous workload?
-Or, maybe older horses shouldn’t be ridden at all?
+Many people wonder what workload an older horse can maintain.
+Can it be ridden the way it always has been, should you give it a less-rigorous workload, or should an older horse be ridden at all?
 Chances are, unless your horse is very frail and elderly, your horse will benefit from light work on a regular basis.

 Perhaps an older rider that just wants a quiet hack is a good match for a horse nearing retirement.
-Of course, some horses don’t know they are older and act like silly two-year-olds.
+Of course, some horses don’t know they are older and act like silly 2-year-olds.
 So, the type of semi-retirement suitable for any given horse has to be based on its capabilities.
-Most often light work, though, is good for both the horse’s body and mind.
+Most often, light work is good for both the horse’s body and mind.

-If you do work a bit longer or harder than you expected to, remember that your older horse may take a bit longer to recover.
+If you do work your older horse a bit longer or harder than you expected to, remember that it may take a bit longer to recover.
 Its muscles don’t recover from fatigue as quickly as they once did.
-And if your horse has arthritis in any of its joints, hard work can make it more uncomfortable.
+If your horse has arthritis in any of its joints, hard work can make it more uncomfortable.
 Plan on giving your horse a few days off after a long or hard ride.

 Medication for Your Senior Horse

 It is possible to give your horse pain relievers if aching joints are a problem, but talk to your veterinarian about this and carefully consider the possible side effects of giving drugs.
-Some drugs like nonsteroidal anti-inflammatory drugs can be hard on a horse’s stomach, causing EGUS.
-Just because your horse doesn't show pain once on the medication doesn't mean it's okay to put it back into full service.
+Some drugs like nonsteroidal anti-inflammatory drugs can be hard on a horse’s stomach, causing equine gastric ulcer syndrome (EGUS).
+Just because your horse doesn't show pain once on the medication doesn't mean it's OK to put it back into full service.